asim-momin-7864/Tailwind-learning/README.md

 # Learning Frontend Repository

-**This repository is for learning Tailwind ,Shadcn or other libraries**
+**This repository is for learning Tailwind, Shadcn or other libraries**

 - Here we learn concepts
-- Make pratice projects
+- Make practice projects
-- Repository serve as Notes
+- This Repository serve as Notes